SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/index.rst

 **Limitations:**

 * Synopsys VCS is a **commercial** simulation tool.
 It is close source and not free.
 You have to own the licenses to **legally** use it.

+Before using VCS as the simulation backend, make sure that you have checked your system environment as :ref:`VCS environment <_vcs_env>`.

 Performance
 -----------